starikcetin/Eflatun.SceneReference/README.md

 _Although it is highly discouraged, you can replace `2.1.0` with `upm` to get the latest version instead of a specific one._

-## Ignore Auto-Generated Map File in Version Control
+## Ignore Auto-Generated Map Files in Version Control

 _You can skip this section if you are not using version control in your project._